scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 ---------------

 In the MDAnalysis.analysis module we provide a large variety of standard analysis algorithms, like RMSD, alignment :cite:`PuLiu_FastRMSD_2010`, native contacts :cite:`Best2013,Franklin2007`, as well as unique algorithms, like the LeaftleftFinder :cite:`Michaud-Agrawal:2011fu` and Path Similarity Analysis :cite:`Seyler:2015fk`.
-Historically these algorithms were contributed by various researchers as individual moduldes to satisfy their own needs but this lead to some fragmentation in the user interface of these modules.
+Historically these algorithms were contributed by various researchers as individual modules to satisfy their own needs but this lead to some fragmentation in the user interface of these modules.
 We have recently started to unify the interface to the different algorithms with an `AnalysisBase` class.
 Currently PersistenceLength, InterRDF, LinearDensity and Contacts analysis have been ported.
 PersistenceLength calculates the persistence length of a polymer, InterRDF calculates the pairwise radial distribution function inside of a molecule, LinearDensity generates a density along a given exis and Contacts analysis native contacts, as desribed in more detail below.